ara-lang/ara-lang.io/docs/fundamentals/scopes.md

 Each function has its own scope.
 A variable declared in a function is only visible within that function.

-Anonymouse functions have their own scope.
+Anonymous functions have their own scope.
 A variable declared in an anonymous function is only visible within that function, however, an anonymous function can import variables from the parent scope.

 The scope of a parameter is the scope of the function in which the parameter is declared.